 It just isn’t like that.

 It wasn’t a healthy course I chose.
 Oh no, god no. I was a broken man, a junkie for that moment when I saw meat turn into a man.
-That made everything bad go away.
-For a little while.
+Everything that troubled me didn’t matter, not compared to that.
+For a little while, I felt human.

 I checked my watch.
 It was his fifth time, and adding thirty seconds each round, it was almost time.
 I checked the straps on my mask and turned on the defibrillator, the whine of the capacitors bringing a moment’s peaceful contemplation.
 I looked down at his face.
 Green eyes.
-Messy black hair that had once been precisely parted, when I first took him.
-Faint acne scars.
+Messy black hair that had been precisely parted, when I took him.
+Faint acne scars marked his cheeks, giving him a rugged look.
 He was a slick and savvy businessman, but a volunteer at the local soup kitchen, too.
 This was a complicated man with many friends.

 I tapped record on my phone – a basic model that I had taken the antennas out of, made untrackable.
 I used it only to chronicle my time with the travelers, as I called them, to the next world and back.
 I put the paddles to his chest, watching the timer, and triggered them when the time was right.
 His back arched with the discharge, his eyes flew open, and he gasped, struggling against his bonds.
 Relief and amazement flooded through me, a catharsis of wonder.